penguin-lt/danryle-battery/README.md

 # danryle-battery
-Beautiful battery health software for Linux.
+A beautiful battery app made for Linux.